-- Integrate scientific findings from nursing, biopsychosocial fields, genetics, public health, quality improvement and organizational sciences for the continual improvement of nursing care across diverse settings. - Evidence leadership skills needed that emphasize ethical and critical decision making, effective working relationships, and a systems-perspective. - Articulate methods, tools, performance measures, and standards related to quality, as well as apply quality principles within an organization. - Apply research outcomes within the practice setting, resolve practice problems, work as change agent, and disseminate results. - Use patient-care technologies to deliver and enhance care and use communication technologies to integrate and coordinate care. - Intervene at the system level through the policy development process and employ advocacy strategies to influence health, health care and health policy. - Act as a member and leader of inter-professional teams, communicate, collaborate, and consult with other health professionals to manage and coordinate care for individuals and populations. - Apply and integrates broad, organizational, client-centered, and culturally appropriate concepts in the planning, delivery, management, and evaluation of evidence-based clinical prevention and population care and services to individuals, families, and aggregates/identified populations. - Apply an advanced level of understanding of nursing and relevant sciences in direct and indirect care components as appropriate.
+- Integrate scientific findings from nursing, biopsychosocial fields, genetics, public health, quality improvement and organizational sciences for the continual improvement of nursing care across diverse settings. - Evidence leadership skills needed that emphasize ethical and critical decision making, effective working relationships, and a systems-perspective. - Articulate methods, tools, performance measures, and standards related to quality, as well as apply quality principles within an organization. - · Apply research outcomes within the practice setting, resolve practice problems, work as change agent, and disseminate results. - Use patient-care technologies to deliver and enhance care and use communication technologies to integrate and coordinate care. - Intervene at the system level through the policy development process and employ advocacy strategies to influence health, health care and health policy. - Act as a member and leader of inter-professional teams, communicate, collaborate, and consult with other health professionals to manage and coordinate care for individuals and populations. - Apply and integrates broad, organizational, client-centered, and culturally appropriate concepts in the planning, delivery, management, and evaluation of evidence-based clinical prevention and population care and services to individuals, families, and aggregates/identified populations. - · Apply an advanced level of understanding of nursing and relevant sciences in direct and indirect care components as appropriate. - Develop strategies to achieve quality outcomes in care delivery with respect to fiscal and human resources. - · Apply management, leadership, system and chaos theory to the design and implementation of services in a health care system.